Icon Alliance Helmet

 ( 0 vote ) 0

-We all know that Shoei and Arai make great helmets but it comes at a hefty price.
-This begs the question: is there an alternative for those of us with lighter pockets?
-Well, the answer is yes, although you will typically have to sacrifice some of the high end features to compensate for the lower price tag.
+Well, the answer is yes, although you will typically have to sacrifice some of the high-end features to compensate for the lower price tag.
 While these helmets might not be technically as good as their premium priced counterparts, they can still be very attractive and a lot of manufacturers have a medium-priced model in their range that caters to most needs.

 Joining the ever expanding list of manufacturers which offer mid-range full-face helmets is Icon, with one of their best models, named the Alliance.
 Let’s take a look at it and see how it fares when compared to its competition.